A growing collection of all my favourite Neologisms.

 The Cozy web is Venkatesh Rao 's term for the private, gatekeeper bounded spaces of the internet we have all retreated to over the last few years.
 Venkat first proposed the term in one of his…

-Back in April I put up a long twitter thread on the emerging trend of Digital Gardening .
-It gathered a little buzz, and made clear we're in a moment where there is something culturally compelling…
+Back in April of 2020 I put up a long twitter thread on the emerging trend of Digital Gardening .
+It gathered a little buzz, and made clear we're in a moment where there is something culturally…